Skip to main content

 Previously Approved Courses

-IEE maintains a "Course Equivalency Database” of courses that have been previously approved for students to take abroad/away
+IEE maintains a "Course Equivalency Database” you can visit with courses that have been previously approved for students to take abroad/away.

-• This list is not comprehensive and does not take the place of meeting with your Academic Advisor and/or the appropriate academic department for course approval.
+• This database is not comprehensive and does not take the place of completing your academic plan or meeting with your academic advisor.

-If you are participating in an Faculty-led Program, you will be enrolled in the actual course(s) by IEE.
+If you are participating in a Faculty-led Program, you will be enrolled in the actual course(s) by IEE.

 Potential UWL Registration Issues: HOLDS!